Geometric modular flows in 2d CFT and beyond: To Infinity ... And Beyond!

 In this argument, the conformal mapping from the vacuum modular flow in $\mathcal{R}$ to the Unruh flow $\xi_\cD$ in $\mathcal{D}$ is a composition of two maps.
 The first is $\varphi:(u,v)\to(\tilde{u},\tilde{v})$ as determined by eq.~\eqref{eq:uvsolutionRindler}, with the functions $\tilde{c}$ and $\tilde{b}$ there implicitly determined by $\tilde{c}_\cD$ and $\tilde{b}_\cD$.\footnote{Interestingly, $\varphi$ preserves $\mathcal{R}$ but need not preserve, for example, $\mathcal{D}_L$ and $\mathcal{D}_R$, or the position of $i_{0,\cD}$; thus, the conformal map $U_0 U_\varphi U^\dag_0$ that constructs a generic state with Unruh flow on the diamond from $|\Omega\rangle$ will preserve the diamond itself, but otherwise mix the regions of figure \ref{fig:DtoRmap}.} This map generally yields a nonvanishing Schwarzian in eq.~\eqref{eq:schwarzian}.
 The second is the map $\tilde{u}_\cD(\tilde{u}), \tilde{v}_\cD(\tilde{v})$ of eq.~\eqref{eq:specialconf}, for which the Schwarzian vanishes.
 From this, one confirms that the energy density formula \eqref{eq:Thermalenergydensity2} directly applies to Unruh flows in the diamond.

 As an application of the procedure described above, we can start from the Minkowski vacuum state and create a local excitation such that the resulting state is thermal in the diamond ${\cal D}$.
-Given a global thermal state, its modular flow with respect to $\mathcal{D}$ \cite{Borchers:1998ye,Calabrese:2004eu} yields
+Given a global thermal state, its modular flow with respect to $\mathcal{D}$ \cite{Borchers:1998ye,Wong:2013gua} yields

 Hence, we seek to excite the vacuum such that the resulting state's modular flow $\xi_{\cal D}$ in $\mathcal{D}$ matches eq.~\eqref{eq:diamondflowThermal}.
 Thanks to theorem 2.2 in \cite{Summers:2003tf}, the modular flow in a subregion $\mathcal{V}$ uniquely specifies expectation values in $\mathcal{V}$.
-Therefore, we are demonstrating how an excitation of the Minkowski vacuum can spoof the physics of the thermal state inside $\mathcal{D}$.
+Therefore, we are demonstrating how an excitation of the Minkowski vacuum can spoof the physics of the thermal state inside $\mathcal{D}$.\footnote{The ability to spoof various states in a compact subregion via local excitations is closely tied to the mathematical notion of quasiequivalence; see e.g.~\cite{Verch:1992eg} and upcoming work revisiting this topic in \cite{Caminiti:JonPaper}.}

 First, we map eq.~\eqref{eq:diamondflowThermal} in $\mathcal{D}$ to the Rindler wedge, yielding a vector field $(\tilde{c}, \tilde{b})$.
 To ensure that the purity condition \eqref{eq:purityR} is satisfied, we extend the modular flow to the left Rindler wedge by demanding $\tilde{c}$ and $\tilde{b}$ are odd functions.
 We observe that $\tilde{c}$ contains nonzero ${\cal O}(\tilde{u}^2)$ terms near $\tilde u =0$, and similarly for $\tilde{b}$, so the resulting flow is not smooth at the origin.
 Mapping everything back to $\cD$, we obtain eq.~\eqref{eq:diamondflowThermal} inside $\mathcal{D}$, and